EfrainPerez23/Udacity-ML-Engineer-project/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `boston_housing/` (that contains this README) and run one of the following commands:
+In a terminal or command window, in the root project run:

 ```bash
 ipython notebook Capstone_Final_Project.ipynb